pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-use-mobile-base.md

 These parameters give you fine control over how and when a goto() is considered finished.

 ##### Tolerances
-Tolerances define **how close** the robot must be to the goal before the motion is considered finished.
+Tolerances define **how close** the robot must be to the goal for the motion to be considered finished.
 - **distance_tolerance** *(float, in meters)*
 The maximum distance allowed between the robot’s current `(x, y)` position and the target to consider the `goto()` completed.
 → Default: `0.05` meters (5 cm)